What is Form 1098-T?

 To what address will my Form 1098-T be mailed?

-The College will mail Form 1098-T to the student at the student's home address as listed in the University's records as of the January date the forms are prepared.
+The University will mail Form 1098-T to the student at the student's home address as listed in the University's records as of the January date the forms are prepared.

 What transactions are included in the 1098-T?

 Note: Since 2018 is the first year of the payment reporting method, Box4 on 2018 1098-T will be empty.